SARARANJBAR/MRI_SkullStripping_niftynet/README.md

 ## Introduction

 MRI skull stripping is an important component of MRI preprocessing that needs to happen prior to any followup analysis.
-In this project, we assessed the performance of Dense-Vnet in skull stripping brain tumor patient MRI data from our inhouse image repository using a supervised learning approach.
+In this project, we assessed the performance of Dense-Vnet in skull stripping brain tumor patient MRI data from our in house image repository using a supervised learning approach.
 We trained the network using common MRI sequences in oncology:
 T1-weighted with gadolinium contrast, T2-weighted fluid-attenuated inversion recovery, or both.

 ## Data